NeuwDk/magnetite/README.md

 TODO: Write development instructions here

 ### To-dos
-* SSL on the socket communications
+* Optional SSL on the socket communications
-* Authentication on initialization of connection between client and server
+* Optional persistence to a file

 ## Contributing